OVER 1 MILLION SERVED SINCE 1988

 As the leading organization addressing family homelessness, Family Promise impacts the lives of tens of thousands of people nationwide each year.
-That impact is illustrated in countless inspirational stories of success, but it is also reflected in our annual statistics: 200,000 volunteers, 110,000 family members served, 80% of the families we serve in shelter secure housing, and we return $3 in goods and services for every $1 raised.
+That impact is illustrated in countless inspirational stories of success, but it is also reflected in our annual statistics: 187,000 family members served, 78% of the families in our shelter program exit to stable housing, and we return $3 in goods and services for every $1 raised.

-In 2019, Family Promise Affiliates served more than 110,000 men, women, and children.
-880 of the families we serve in our shelters secure housing, on average, within 9 weeks of entering the program.
+In 2021, Family Promise Affiliates served more than 187,000 men, women, and children.
+78% of the families in our shelter program exit to stable housing.

 But the majority of the family members we serve are not experiencing homelessness.
 Many are at risk of losing their housing and Family Promise prevention services like landlord mediation and rental assistance help them remain in their homes and avoid the trauma of homelessness.
 Others have graduated from the shelter program but are still facing the challenges of gaining true financial independence as they work to put their lives back together.
 Family Promise stabilization programs are there to offer support: food donations, transportation, financial capability, workforce development, health and wellness, and many more.